 On the Williamsburg Bridge, pedestrians have their own walkway.
 In Brooklyn, enter at Berry Street between South Fifth and South Sixth streets.
 Cyclists enter a few blocks east, at Washington Plaza (Roebling and South Fourth streets).
 Though you may be tempted to enter wherever it's most convenient, please don't.
 Cyclists travel fast and it's very dangerous for pedestrians.

-The Manhattan Bridge, a turn of the century suspension bridge, has a pedestrian path.
-Enter on Sands and Jay Street if you want to walk across the bridge.
-If you've gotten your CitiBike for the day and want to cycle across the bridge, you enter at stairs at Jay & Sands Sts near High St, which is the former pedestrian path.
+The Manhattan Bridge, a turn-of-the-century suspension bridge, has a pedestrian path.
+Enter on Sands and Jay streets in Brooklyn if you want to walk across the bridge.
+If you've gotten your CitiBike for the day and want to cycle across the bridge, you enter at Jay and Sands streets near High Street, which is the former pedestrian path.
 The bridge ends in Manhattan's Chinatown neighborhood, some blocks north of where the Brooklyn Bridge hits Manhattan at City Hall.
 The Manhattan Bridge is usually much less crowded on weekends and holidays than the Brooklyn Bridge and is a great way to make your way into Chinatown.
 How do you get back?
-Walkers enter at Forsyth & Canal Streets, using the former bike path.
-Cyclists enter at Bowery via Division St detour, again using the former pedestrian path.
+Walkers enter at Forsyth and Canal streets, using the former bike path.
+Cyclists enter at Bowery Street via Division Street, again using the former pedestrian path.